What is pedal edema?

-Pedal edema is the fluid accumulation in the lower legs and feet.
+Pedal edema is the accumulation of fluid in the lower legs and feet.
 There are two mechanisms that can bring about pedal edema.
-The venous edema occurs due to enhanced capillary filtration as well as poor in protein fluid retention into interstitial space from venous system.
-The lymphatic edema is brought about by the dysfunction or the obstruction of the outflow of lymph from the legs.
+Venous edema occurs due to enhanced capillary filtration as well as poor protein fluid retention into interstitial space from the venous system.
+Lymphatic edema is brought about by the dysfunction or the obstruction of the outflow of lymph from the legs.
 This results in the accumulation of fluid rich in protein in the legs.
 These mechanisms of fluid accumulation can occur together or independently.

 Pedal edema affects health adversely.
-Here is a roundup of the symptoms of patients suffering from pedal edema.
+Here is a roundup of the symptoms of the disease-

 - Pedal edema results in puffiness and swelling in feet, legs, and ankles.

 - Disturbance in gait

 - Impairment of sensation in the foot

 It is important to visit a general physician immediately if you notice any of these pedal edema symptoms to get yourself treated.

 What are the Pedal Edema Causes?